Pickra/programmyTools/gitStuff.md

 More about  [Homebrew](http://brew.sh/)

 ### Git It
 Git is like a bush. `master` is dirt.
 Everything comes out of the dirt and eventually goes back to it. `develop` is the trunk that all the branches grow from.
 When you `cut a branch`, it's like you made a clone of the bush.
 The new branch has all of the same properties of the bush, **when** you cut it.
-A `feature/` branch grows out of the `develop` trunk, they have new stuff.
+A `feature/` has new stuff that's not ready for `develop`.
 A `release/` branch is a `feature/` you gave to your friend.
 You make a `hotfix/` branch when your friend brings his `feature/` back because it has bugs on it.

 ##### Get  comfortable using words like:
 - __Local__ = on your computer.
 Ex: That's a *local* branch.